HeroTools/pager-frontend/CONTRIBUTING.md

 ---

-By contributing to this project, you agree to abide by our code of conduct and licensing terms.
+By contributing to this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md) and licensing terms.